ThreeMammals/Ocelot/README.md

 ## How to install

-Ocelot is designed to work with ASP.NET Core only and it targets `netstandard2.0`.
-This means it can be used anywhere `.NET Standard 2.0` is supported, including `.NET Core 3.1` and `.NET Framework 4.8` and up.
-[This](https://docs.microsoft.com/en-us/dotnet/standard/net-standard) documentation may prove helpful when working out if Ocelot would be suitable for you.
+Ocelot is designed to work with ASP.NET Core only and it targets `netcoreapp3.1`.

 Install Ocelot and it's dependencies using NuGet.

 `Install-Package Ocelot`